 ANZAC is an acronym for Australian and New Zealand Army Corps.
 Sadly, in ethnocentric American classrooms, I never heard much about wars fought by Australians and/or New Zealanders, and so I find it fascinating learning about that history now that I’m immersed in the culture.

-ANZAC Day started from the first World War, after over 8,000 Australian soldiers had been killed.
+ANZAC Day started from the first World War, after over 8,000 Australian soldiers were killed.
 It’s celebrated on April 25th because that’s the anniversary of the first day of major military action by the Australian and New Zealand forces in 1915 (when Australia had only been a sovereign nation for a mere 13 years).

 I walked into the visitor center and read all about the history behind ANZAC Day, afterwards finding my way into the crypt, and I even stumbled upon a memorial service that was going on inside the Shrine for a fallen soldier.

 I was glad I was able to pay my respects to these fallen soldiers, no matter if they come from a different country than my own.
-It reminded me of visiting the 9/11 Memorial in New York City last year, and the feeling I got from visiting Auschwitz a couple summers ago; the respect and rush of emotions that go out to those who perished in both.
+It reminded me of visiting the 9/11 Memorial in New York City last year, and the feeling I had when visiting Auschwitz a couple summers ago; the respect and rush of emotions that went out to those who perished in both.

-For this year’s ANZAC day, I’m hoping to attend the dawn memorial service to pay my respects, and maybe even bake some ANZAC biscuits for my housemates to celebrate the day.
+For this year’s ANZAC Day, I’m hoping to attend the dawn memorial service to pay my respects, and maybe even bake some ANZAC biscuits for my housemates to celebrate the day.